cablehead/xs/README.md

 % xs append ./store <topic>
 ```

-The content for the event is read from stdin and stored in a Content-Addressable
+The content for the event can be provided via stdin and, if present, will be
-Storage (CAS).
-You can also attach arbitrary metadata to an event using the
+stored in Content-Addressable Storage (CAS).
+You can also append events without
+content.
+Additionally, you can attach arbitrary metadata to an event using the
 `--meta` flag, which accepts metadata in JSON format.

 For example: